ravideepch/dwp-test-shopping/README.md

 # dwp-test-shopping
-Followig tools and technologies are used in the framework, cucumber, junit, POM, Maven, Intellij IDE
+Followig tools and technologies are used in the framework: cucumber, junit, POM, Maven, Intellij IDE

-Features files are in features folder
-Step definitions are in stepDef folder
+Features files are in dwp-test-shopping/src/test/features/ Step definitions are in dwp-test-shopping/src/test/features/ Test files in dwp-test-shopping/src/test/java/testRunners/

-Tests can be run using mvn -Dtest=UsersServiceImplTest
+Tests can be run using mvn -Dtest=AddDressesToCartTest